cricri-pingouin/MIPS_Instruction_Reference/README.md

 # MIPS Instruction Reference #

 ## General description: ##
 This is a description of the MIPS instruction set, their meanings, syntax, semantics, and bit encodings.
 The syntax given for each instruction refers to the assembly language syntax supported by the MIPS assembler.
 Hyphens in the encoding indicate "don't care" bits which are not considered when an instruction is being decoded.
 General purpose registers (GPRs) are indicated with a dollar sign ($).
 The words SWORD and UWORD refer to 32-bit signed and 32-bit unsigned data types, respectively.

 The manner in which the processor executes an instruction and advances its program counters is as follows:
 1. execute the instruction at PC
 2. copy nPC to PC
 3. add 4 or the branch offset to nPC

-This behavior is indicated in the instruction specifications below.
+This behaviour is indicated in the instruction specifications below.
 For brevity, the function advance_pc (int) is used in many of the instruction descriptions.
 This function is defined as follows:

+`
 void advance_pc (SWORD offset)
 {
    PC  =  nPC;
   nPC  += offset;
 }
+`

 #### Note: ####
 ALL immediate values should be sign extended.
 After that, you treat them as